Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 7. Easy Setup and Usability

-Firstly, installing the VPN extension on your browser only takes a few clicks.
+Installing the VPN extension on your browser still only takes a few clicks.
 Once it’s setup, you can login and start using their secure network.

 Interface BrowsecVPN

-The only downside is that you’re unable to switch protocols because there’s no built-in function inside the app.
+The main limitation is still the inability to switch protocols as there’s no built-in function for this within the app.

 Browsec cons